-The best rear-facing baby car seats for 2020
+The best rear-facing baby car seats

 In a front-on collision, extended rear-facing car seats offer a higher level of protection to a child’s delicate head, neck and spine, compared to a forward-facing toddler seat.